whitneyburton/portfolios/students/1710-front/melena-suliteanu/20180301-melena-suliteanu-m3.md

 ## Areas of Emphasis

+“One of the lessons that I grew up with was to always stay true to yourself and never let what somebody else says distract you from your goals.” - Michelle Obama

 Improve as much as possible on: ES6, refactoring, testing, React.
 Learn: Redux, async JS really well.

 ## Rubric Scores